Werben (Spreewald)

 Werben (Lower Sorbian: Wjerbno) is a municipality in the district of Spree-Neiße, in Lower Lusatia, Brandenburg, Germany.

 History

 From 1815 to 1947, Werben was part of the Prussian Province of Brandenburg.

-From 1952 to 1990, it was part of the Bezirk Cottbus of East Germany.
+After World War II, Werben was incorporated into the State of Brandenburg from 1947 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Werben has been part of Brandenburg.